EveryoneDestroysTheWorld/design/general/abilities.md

 # Abilities
 Each player has an ability that gives them special powers or weapons to use during the match.
+Explosive Mimicry is the default ability that every player will get.

 ### Explosive Mimicry
 You're the bomb!
 No, seriously.
 Your limbs are explosive, but don't worry: you regenerate them.
 You can also cause explosions with your hands and feet!